Skip to content

 Illustration showing all the departments working together to create community success

 Even more important is securing buy-in from everyone.
 A plan where all stakeholders have been heard will minimize clashes during implementation.
 Not to mention, it never hurts to learn everyone’s constraints.
-One of the biggest compliments I received during a collaboration meeting was from a newer staff member who remarked, “I always forget that stormwater people here can talk streets.”
-While I like being different, more important was the acknowledgement that I recognize the constraints of others and we are all working as a team.

 Evaluating Options Beyond Native Plants

-Say what?
 While native plants are optimal, they might not always be the best fit.
 In certain neighborhoods, recognizing familiar plants is crucial.
 For example, if you can plant a hardy rose that the neighbors recognize from a weed, they are more apt to help you maintain it as they care for their own yards.
-Striking the right balance between aesthetics and efficiency, whether it's hardy roses or low-mow grasses, is crucial, as is aligning with community expectations.
+Striking the right balance between aesthetics and efficiency, whether hardy roses or low-mow grasses, is crucial, as is aligning with community expectations.

 Finally, besides making sure the plants are salt tolerant, you will want to make sure they’ll be resistant to predicted future changes in temperature.